 - Silicon chip

 The Gray Area

 Some people consider any homogeneous mixture or alloy to be an example of a pure substance.
-These examples don’t consist of one type of atom or compound, but they have a uniform structure.
-Ideally, this type of pure substance needs to be free of contaminants or impurities:
+This is the usual definition, but won’t get you the grade in a chemistry class.
+These examples of pure substances don’t consist of one type of atom or compound, but they do have a uniform structure.
+This type of pure substance needs to be free of contaminants or impurities: